Peer-to-Peer Lending: What It Is and How It Works for Borrowers and Investors

 In this digital age, more borrowers contemplate where to borrow money online.
 While mainstream banks and other traditional financial institutions are not easy to take out loans from, more people are looking at other options to borrow money online.
 Peer-to-peer (P2P) lending, also known as crowdlending and marketplace lending, is an option getting popular these days.

-Since its inception in 2005, peer-to-peer lending has witnessed exponential growth, especially in the United States, UK, and China.
+Since its inception in 2005, peer-to-peer lending has witnessed exponential growth, especially in the United States, the UK, and China.
 These three countries have turned out to be the major peer-to-peer lending markets.

 What is Peer-to-Peer Lending?